anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 ### Step 12: Using Active Learning to train the Matcher

-We now use active learning to train the matcher.
-First, we label the selected seeds (as matches or non-matches).
-Then we use the labeled seeds to train that matcher (which is a ML classifier in this case).
-Next, we apply this matcher to all feature vectors in the candidate set, to find those that our ** ASK DEV REVISE THIS STEP **

-Next we run active learning, for at most 50 iterations with a batch size of 10.
-This process will then output a trained model.
+We now use active learning to train the matcher by adding the following code to the Python file:
 ```
 active_learner = EntropyActiveLearner(model, labeler, batch_size=10, max_iter=50)
 trained_model = active_learner.train(fvs, seeds)
 ```
+In the above code
+* We ask the user to label the selected seeds (as matches or non-matches), using the labeler 'labeler'.
+* Then we use the labeled seeds to train the matcher specified in 'model' (which is a ML classifier in this case).
+* Then we perform up to 'max_iter=50' iterations.
+In each iteration we apply the trained matcher to all feature vectors (in the candidate set) to predict them as matches/non-matches, use these predictions to select the top 'batch_size=10' most informative tuple pairs, ask the user to label these selected tuple pairs as matches/non-matches, then re-train the matcher using *all* tuple pairs that have been labeled so far.

+The above training process stops when we have finished 'max_iter=50' iterations, or when we have run out of tuple pairs to select.
+In any case, we return the matcher that has been trained with all tuple pairs that have been labeled.

 ### Step 13: Applying the Trained Matcher

 We can now apply the trained matcher to the feature vectors in the candidate set, outputting the binary prediction into a fvs['prediction'] and the confidence of the prediction to fvs['condifidence']. ** ASK DEV WHAT FORM FOR THE BINARY PREDICTION **